-To get a list of IFFF Charter and Affiliated Clubs within the Council, click on "Clubs".
-The links provided will take you to their websites.
+Our "Calendar" page shows what's happening around the Council or elsewhere, while a click on "Clubs" gives a list of IFFF Charter and Affiliated Clubs within the Council, along with links to take you to their websites.

 Additionally, we continually post articles designed to be of value to all fly fishers, and especially to our members in the Federation.
 Therefore, this site should remain interesting each time you visit.